TRON-Bioinformatics/neofox/docs/source/03_03_usage.md

 **PLEASE NOTE THE FOLLOWING HINTS**:
 - provide the neoantigen candidate file either as `--candidate-file`, `--model-file` or `--json-file`
 - provide the patient data in tabular format format (`--patient-data`) if neoantigen candidates are provided with `--candidate-file` or `--model-file`
-- provide the patient data in JSON format format (`--patient-data-json`) if neoantigen candidates are provided with `--json-file`
 - if no specific output format is selected, the output will be written in [short-wide](03_02_output_data.md#short-wide-format) format
 - indicate in the `isRnaAvailable` column of the [patient file](03_01_input_data.md#file-with-patient-information) if expression should be imputed for neoantigen candidates of the respective patient